XDX1O1/Billiard-Application/README.md

 ```
 For running the project is straight forward just run the main class.
 ```

+## Error :
 ```
-But there is some cases where the class wont get recognized as class instead just plain java
+There is some cases where the class wont get recognized as class instead just plain java
-for my case since im using IntellijIDEA i could just right-click on pom.xml and on the bottom
+for my case since im using IntellijIDEA i could just right-click on pom.xml and at the very bottom
 there is options for maven, and then choose sync projects.

 sorry idk about other IDE :D